aliyun/alibabacloud-config-samples/README.md

 > # Aliyun Config Python Samples

-- This repo provides samples for config customer feature, it will help you to deploy rules and remediation more quickly.
+This repo provides samples for config customer features, it will help you to deploy rules and remediation more quickly.
--

 ## Prerequisite